libaudioverse/libaudioverse/contributing.md

 Note: If you are not willing to sign the CAA, stop.
 I will not accept code from users who  are not willing to signed the CAA.

-To submit code, you should fork this repository and create a branch for the changes youa re making.
+To submit code, you should fork this repository and create a branch for the changes you are making.
-Putting your code on the development branch will make part of the pull request proces harder.
+Putting your code on the development branch will make part of the pull request process harder.
 If you can't come up with a good branch name, I suggest `issue-xxx` where `xxx` is the issue's number.

 This project has no style guide, so try to keep your code looking like code around it.